Is The ‘All-White Home’ Out of Style for 2026?

 - Sherwin Williams Alabaster

-ARE WHITE QUARTZ COUNTERTOPS STILL TRENDY?
+ARE WHITE QUARTZ COUNTERTOPS STILL IN STYLE FOR 2026?

 Ahhh, see, this is where it gets tricky.

-Which white quartz are you considering, what neutrals or colors are in its VEINS?
+- What neutrals or colors are in its veins?

 Sherwin Williams Pure White & Roycroft Pewter